tabarnakos/multi-pc-sync/README.md

 - [❗] Circular rename (A→B, B→A across sides)  (This use-case is not yet supported, and difficult to detect)

 ## 6. Conflict Scenarios
-- [❗] Same file modified on both sides without sync (currently, the client-side wins over and overwrites the server side.
-I plan to make this a configurable option in the future)
+- [✅] File created on both sides with different content (in case of conflict, original files are renamed and the file location is replaced by a symlink that points to your own copy of the file)
+- [✅] File modified differently on both sides (in case of conflict, original files are renamed and the file location is replaced by a symlink that points to your own copy of the file)
 - [❗] File deleted on the server, modified on the client (currently causes data loss)
 - [❗] File deleted on the client, modified on the server (currently causes data loss)
 - [❗] File moved on the server, renamed on the client    (currently causes data loss)